Discount

 People of another political persuasion are not our enemies.
 They may not agree with our opinions and we may not agree with theirs, but that does not make them our enemy.
 They are mutual citizens of a country that needs differing political views in order to serve the common good.
 We need to resist the constant media barrage that seeks to pit those with one political view against another.

 Once we identify who and who are not our enemies, how do we treat them?
 How do we actually love them?
 Jesus continued on and said, “Bless those who curse you, do good to those who hate you and pray for those who spitefully use you and persecute you.”
-That sounds like a pretty tall order to me and it will take a major change in our present mindset in order to accomplish it.
+That sounds like a pretty tall order to me, and it will take a major change in our present mindset in order to accomplish it.

 Let’s break it down: “Bless those who curse you.”
 How do we do that?
-First, we do not curse them back, i.e. if they are swearing at us, we do not return fire with expletives.
+First, we do not curse them back, i.e., if they are swearing at us, we do not return fire with expletives.
 It takes practice, but when someone is going on a rant, we walk away.
 If we can, we say something positive to them or at least something that will help to diffuse the situation.
 We do not call them names, even under our breath.
-When these people are not on a rant, we may say something positive or uplifting to them, i.e. blessing them.
+When these people are not on a rant, we may say something positive or uplifting to them.

-He then said: “Do good to those who hate you.”
+He then said, “Do good to those who hate you.”
 This is not easy stuff to swallow, let alone digest.
-We have to choose to do good to someone who has not had our best interest at heart.
+We have to choose to do good to someone who has not had our best interests at heart.
 This may entail treating with kindness the shrew in the break room who is always gossiping about us or our friends.
 It may mean helping out a person who has been unkind to us in their time of need.
 Nothing speaks louder than when we purposely act kindly towards those who have not treated us well and do not deserve our kindness.

 Finally, he said, “Pray for those who despitefully use you and persecute you.”
 This is actually the key that will open our hearts and help us extend kindness to those who have been unkind to us.
-If we will spend time in prayer for those who have offended us, we will find our attitudes changing.
+If we spend time in prayer for those who have offended us, we will find our attitudes changing.
 When we ask for good things for them, the bad feelings we have inside begin to disappear.
-We begin to see them as the flawed people they are and we quit giving them power over our lives.
+We begin to see them as the flawed people they are, and we quit giving them power over our lives.
 When we want what is good and best for them, we will behave in a different manner towards them.
 Perhaps then we can even do what Jesus said.
-One day we may even be able to love them.
+One day, we may even be able to love them.

 Love Hates